 This is a great dairy-free alternative to greek yoghurt.

 Although the sugars are listed as 4.1g per 100g, the sugars from the oats are created as a result of processing the oats into the ‘yoghurt’ style.

 Yes, you could potentially categorise these as ‘free sugars’.

-For example, think about how you plan to serve the dairy free yoghurt.
+For example, think about how you plan to serve dairy-free yoghurt.